folio-org/folio-org.github.io/guides/install-backend-module.md

 Before proceeding, verify that the module is ready to be added, including the above-mentioned steps.

-Prepare the Jira ticket to guide the process, and request that the new backend module be enabled for the snapshot and testing reference environments.
+Prepare the Jira ticket to guide the process, and request that the new backend module be enabled for the snapshot reference environments.

 If there are [special requirements](#prepare-special-requirements), then provide a link to that section of the module README.